-Born in Nepal to Tibetan refugees, I came to the United States 7 years ago for a higher education, the only member of my family to ever attend a University.
+Born in Nepal to Tibetan refugees, I came to the United States 7 years ago for higher education, the only member of my family to ever attend a University.
 Compassion and helping others are philosophies that my Buddhist family instilled in me as a child.
-So, I grew up wanting to be of help, together with my interest in caring for the sick and a desire to improve healthcare in Nepal led me to nursing.
+So, I grew up wanting to be of help, together with my interest in caring for the sick and a desire to improve healthcare in Nepal led me to nurse.
 After completing a year of nursing prerequisites in New Mexico, I moved to Washington State and graduated from XXXX University with a BSN.

 After returning from Nepal I started my preparation to pursue a career in nurse anesthesia by working at a Cardiovascular ICU.
-This is where I fell in love with managing critically ill patients on life support: pressors, therapeutic devices, ventilator, recognizing early signs of degradation and intervening to prevent complications all at the same time.
-Caring for immediate-post-op patients requires similar promptness in management of care, just like in perioperative settings managed by a CRNA.
+This is where I fell in love with managing critically ill patients on life support: pressors, therapeutic devices, ventilators, recognizing early signs of degradation, and intervening to prevent complications all at the same time.
+Caring for immediate-post-op patients requires similar promptness in the management of care, just like in perioperative settings managed by a CRNA.
 Thinking independently to solve a problem is a method I use to train and enhance my critical thinking skills.

 Compassion, lifelong learning, and community service are my core values.
 After earning a degree in Nurse Anesthesia, I hope for a lifetime of mentoring, since I have been a tutor and enjoy it very much, and now serve as a preceptor in my unit.
 As I will be one of the few CRNAs in the Tibetan/Nepali community, I look forward to serving as a guide to other minority nurses and I am intent on sharing my expertise acquired from Gonzaga University.
-I aspire to serve in the places where I can make the most of my linguistic abilities as I am fluent in Nepali, Tibetan, and Hindi.
-I hope to distinguish myself in nursing missionary activities with respect to contributions to the US and Nepal.
+I aspire to serve in places where I can make the most of my linguistic abilities as I am fluent in Nepali, Tibetan, and Hindi.
+I hope to distinguish myself in nursing missionary activities concerning contributions to the US and Nepal.
 As a nurse who seeks to serve for as long as possible, I look forward to decades more to come attending to the healthcare of soldiers and their families as a CRNA.
 Nothing excites me more than the prospect of, going on to teach future nurse anesthetists; as a result of my devotion to education and professional advancement.